-- 1) Missed Appointment Letters are issued to all students in order to alert the student and the parent of the following: - a.
-The student has excessive missed assignments, missed meetings or appointments, and/or lack of proper communication to be in our program which follows Independent Study regulations. - b.
+- 1) Missed Appointment Letters are issued to students, when needed, to alert the student and the parent of the following: - a.
+The student has excessive missed assignments, missed meetings or appointments, and/or lack of proper communication to be in the program which follows Independent Study regulations. - b.
 The personalized learning setting may not be appropriate. - c.
-The personalized learning system of education may be contrary to the best interest of the student.
+The personalized learning system of education may be contrary to the best interest of the student. - 2) Students who have qualified for Special Education services often meet with other certificated professionals in addition to their teachers.
+All certificated personnel who work with a student must alert the teacher when assignments are not completed so that the teacher can issue the Truancy Letter to the student.

-- 2) Students who have qualified for Special Education services often meet with other certificated professionals in addition to their teacher.
-All certificated personnel who work with a student must alert the teacher when assignments are not completed so that the teacher can issue the Truancy Letter to the student. - a.
+- a.
 The teacher must issue a Missed Appointment Letter for a student with an IEP according to the procedures for all students. - b.
 All certificated personnel who work with a student with an IEP must report truancy violations so that the supervising teacher can issue a Missed Appointment Letter according to the procedures for all students. - c.
-After Missed Appointment Letter #2, the principal/designee must be contacted and an IEP scheduled. - 3) A Manifestation of Determination IEP will occur before notification of enrollment termination.
+After Missed Appointment Letter #2, the Principal/designee must be contacted and an IEP scheduled. - 3) A Manifestation of Determination IEP will occur before notification of enrollment termination.

-After disenrollment, the student/parent can contact the principal for a re-enrollment appointment.
-It is the goal of Come Back Butte Charter to assist all students to complete their high school diploma or receive a HiSET certificate.
-Every student will have the opportunity to discuss re-enrollment options.
+After disenrollment, the student/parent can contact the Principal for a reenrollment appointment.
+It is the goal of Come Back Butte Charter to assist all students to complete their high school diploma or receiving a HiSET certificate.
+Every student will have the opportunity to discuss reenrollment options.